ShroukElBassiouny/Simple-Note-App/README.md

 # Simple Notes App
- Simple Notes App for read , write , remove and show notes and check if note is exist or not
+ Simple Notes App for read , write , remove and show notes and check if note is exist or not using node.js

+#### Note: before starting using project make sure you are at the correct destination by running command: cd ./src

 ## To read note
 ```sh